sitespeedio/sitespeed.io/docs/_posts/2016-12-01-speed-index-and-video.md

 Then we want to focus on [supporting InfluxDB](https://github.com/sitespeedio/sitespeed.io/issues/889).
 We have a base setup already and we would love help/feedback.

 ## How can you help out?
-It would be super cool if could have custom video player, maybe you can [help us out](https://github.com/sitespeedio/sitespeed.io/issues/1356)
+It would be super cool to have custom video player, maybe you can [help us out](https://github.com/sitespeedio/sitespeed.io/issues/1356).

 /Peter, Tobias, and Jonathan